Join CFST and the Sierra Club in Advocating for Sustainable Transportation—Not Highway Widening

 Change of Priorities Needed

 In spite of the fact that there is no prospect to fund the HOV Project, the RTC named the project its "preferred alternative" in October, 2017.
-Until the RTC acknowledges that the HOV lane project is not viable, it may be difficult for that body to embrace public transit alternatives such as those under consideration in the RTC's Unified Corridors Study, which is to be published in 2018:
+Until the RTC acknowledges that the HOV lane project is not viable, it may be difficult for that body to embrace public transit alternatives such as those under consideration in the RTC's Unified Corridors Study:

-- enhanced bus prioritization and service on Soquel Dr. and Freedom Blvd
+- Enhanced bus prioritization and service on Soquel Drive and Freedom Boulevard

 In violation of the California Environmental Quality Act (CEQA), none of the alternatives being analyzed in the Unified Corridors Study are included in the Highway EIR analysis.
 CEQA requires environmental review to analyze feasible alternatives to the project.
 The only alternatives under consideration by the EIR (now costing close to $14 million) are the HOV Lane Project, the TSM Alternative, and the No Build Alternative.